P-p-H-d/mlib/README.md

 * SWAP(objd, objc): Swap the object 'objc' and the object 'objd' states.
 * CLEAN(obj): Empty the container from all its objects.
 Nearly like CLEAR except that the container 'obj' remains initialized (but empty).
 * HASH (obj) --> size_t: return a hash of the object (usable for a hash table).
 Default is performing a hash of the memory representation of the object (which may be invalid is the object holds pointer to other objects).
 * EQUAL(obj1, obj2) --> bool: return true if both objects are equal, false otherwise.
 Default is using the C comparison operator.
+The method may be called with OOR object for OA dict.
 * CMP(obj1, obj2) --> int: return a negative integer if obj1 < obj2, 0 if obj1 = obj2, a positive integer otherwise.
 Default is C comparison operators.
 * ADD(obj1, obj2, obj3) : set obj1 to the sum of obj2 and obj3.
 Default is '+' C operator.
 * SUB(obj1, obj2, obj3) : set obj1 to the difference of obj2 and obj3.
 Default is '-' C operator.